gerbaudo/urop-spark/README.md

 ## Conclusion

-The construction of a spark chamber detector to visualize cosmic muon is a project in which at least three undergraduate students can participate.
+The construction of a spark chamber detector to visualize cosmic ray is a project in which at least three undergraduate students can participate.
 The students would have the possibility to learn a diverse set of skills, and build an object that can then be used for